abb-motors-and-generators/smart-sensor-api-client/use_cases/use_case_3_detailed_asset_data.md

-# Use Case 1: Show all asset information
+# Use Case 3: Show detailed information of all assets

 This code show the information of all the assets belonging to the user's current organization.